Dr Eleanor Cheadle (PhD, BSc (Hons), FHEA) - research

 My research interests lie in immunotherapy of B-cell malignancies.
 I am particularly interested in ways to improve the generation of effective anti-tumour T-cell immune responses post anti-CD20 monoclonal antibody therapy.
 My research currently focuses on a number of ways to improve anti-CD20 mAb therapy such as combining therapy with immunomodulatory agents, radiation and manipulation of the tumour microenvironment.
-We are particularly interested in the novel type II anti-CD20 mAb Obinutuzumab and how its mechanism of action compares to type I rituximab.
+We are particularly interested in enhancing the efficacy of the novel type II anti-CD20 mAb obinutuzumab.
 I am also interested in adoptive cell therapy, in particular gene modified T-cells expressing CD19 specific chimeric antigen receptors.

 Collaborators and affiliated staff